AndyVale/convolutional_benchmarks_vnncomp/cifar_biasfield/README.md

 # <a href="https://github.com/pat676/cifar_biasfield_vnncomp2022">cifar_biasfield_vnncomp2022</a>

+Benchmark of convolutional networks trained on CIFAR (Canadian Institute For Advanced Research) datasets.

 ### --- List of all cifar_biasfield [conv_net] networks (From :<a href = 'https://github.com/ChristopherBrix/vnncomp2022_benchmarks'> vnncomp2022_benchmarks </a>)---

 #### cifar_base.onnx